martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

   Range (min … max):    85.8 ms …  94.5 ms    32 runs
 ```

 This query takes **90ms**, which is an even greater speedup.
-What happenned this time?
+What happened this time?

 - Get all the reviews, then aggregate by product id in one pass (HashAggregate)
 - Same goes for orders, but width the addition of parallelism (cost CPU, but reduce time)